-7. The Appstack IP prompt appears, prompting you to enter the application stack's IP address.
+- 7. The Select FIPS mode screen appears.
+Select this option to run your system in FIPS-compliant security mode.
+By default, FIPS mode is not enabled. - 8.
+The Appstack IP prompt appears, prompting you to enter the application stack's IP address.
 Enter the application stack's IP address.
 Once the IPs are entered, the installation is finalized and the server will reboot.